-We evaluated the proposed HyperFace method, along with HF-ResNet, Multask_Face, R-CNN_Face, R-CNN_Fiducial, R-CNN_Pose and R-CNN_Gender on six challenging datasets:
+We evaluated the proposed HyperFace method, along with Multask_Face, RCNN_Face, RCNN_Fiducial, RCNN_Pose and RCNN_Gender on six challenging datasets:

-- Annotated Face in-the-Wild (AFW) [70] for evaluating face detection, landmarks localization, and pose estimation tasks - 300-W Faces in-the-wild (IBUG) [44] for evaluating 68point landmarks localization. - Annotated Facial Landmarks in the Wild (AFLW) [28] for evaluating landmarks localization and pose estimation tasks - Face Detection Dataset and Benchmark (FDDB) [23] and PASCAL faces [58] for evaluating the face detection results - Large-scale CelebFaces Attributes (CelebA) [38] and LFWA [21] for evaluating gender recognition results.
+- Annotated Face in-the-Wild (AFW) [57] for evaluating face detection, landmark localization, and pose estimation tasks - Annotated Facial Landmarks in the Wild (AFLW) [22] for evaluating landmark localization and pose estimation tasks - Face Detection Dataset and Benchmark (FDDB) [18] and PASCAL faces [48] for evaluating the face detection results - Large-scale CelebFaces Attributes (CelebA) [31] and LFWA [17] for evaluating gender recognition results.

-Our method was trained on randomly selected 20,997 images from the AFLW dataset using Caffe [24].
+Our method was trained on randomly selected 20,997 images from the AFLW dataset using Caffe [19].
 The remaining 1000 images were used for testing.